Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Flag to indicate whether or not Jumpgate anomalies are enabled.
 ### jumpgateStartupIsDestructive
 The jumpgate startup sequence is destructive.
 Stay clear!
+### maintenanceEnabled
+Flag to indicate if parts require maintenance.
+### minRendezvousDistancePlanetary
+In meters, minimum distance in planetary space that's required to rendezvous with a vessel via auto-circularization.
+### minRendezvousDistanceInterplanetary
+In meters, minimum distance in interplanetary space that's required to rendezvous with a vessel via auto-circularization.
+### rendezvousDistance
+In meters, how close to the targed vessel should you end up at when you rendezvous with it during auto-circularization or a jump.
+### jumpGateSourceId
+The source jumpgate that the traveler is traveling from.
+This is primarily used to set focus back to the source gate to jump something else.
+### destinationGateId
+The destination gate that the traveler is traviling to.
+This is primarily used to set focus back to the source gate to jump something else.
 ## Methods

+### GetDestinationLocation(CelestialBody,CelestialBody)
+Determines the spatial location of the destination celestial body relative to the source body.
+> #### Parameters
+> **sourceBody:** A CelestialBody representing the source.
+Typically this is the active vessel's mainBody.

+> **destinationBody:** A CelestialBody containing the desired destination.

+> #### Return value
+> A WBISpacialLocations enum with the relative location of the destination.

+### GetHighestRank(Vessel,System.String,ProtoCrewMember@)
+Returns the highest ranking astronaut in the vessel that has the required skill.
+> #### Parameters
+> **vessel:** The vessel to check for the highest ranking kerbal.

+> **skillName:** The name of the skill to look for.
+Examples include RepairSkill and ScienceSkill.

+> **astronaut:** The astronaut that has the highest ranking skill.

+> #### Return value
+> The skill rank rating of the highest ranking astronaut (if any)

 ### AddJumpgateToNetwork(Blueshift.WBISpaceAnomaly)
 Adds the jumpgate anomaly to the network.